adamcath/haute-codeture/haute-codeture.md

     public void setup() {
         app = new MenswearApp().run();
         // Connects to the DB with settings pulled from a config file
-        // whose default location is hard-coded
+        // whose default location is hard-coded, or worse, pulled from
+        // an environment variable.
     }

     @Test
     public void createOrderWhenThereAreTooManyOutstandingShipmentsShouldFail() {

-        // fill up the shipment manager - disable it first to fix race condition
+        // Fill up the shipment manager, but disable it first to fix race condition
         // in test
         app.getShipmentManager().pauseAllShipments();
         for (int i = 0; i < ShipmentManager.MAX_OUTSTANDING_SHIPMENTS; i++) {
             app.getHaberdashery().createOrder(...);
         }

-        // the next order should throw
+        // The next order should throw
         try {
             app.getHaberdashery().createOrder(...);
             fail("Should have thrown");